python-trio/trio-asyncio/README.rst

 in its task structure: ``asyncio.get_event_loop()`` always works while your program is executing an ``async with open_loop():`` block.

-The Trio equivalent to ``loop.run_forever()`` is ``await loop.wait_stopped()``.
+There is no Trio equivalent to ``loop.run_forever()``.
+The loop terminates when you leave the ``async with`` block; it cannot be halted or restarted.

+This mode is called an "async loop" or "asynchronous loop" because it is started from an async (Trio) context.

 Compatibility mode
 ------------------

-You still can do things "the asyncio way": the code in the previous section which you should replace still works.
+You still can do things "the asyncio way": the code from the previous section (which you should replace) still works.
 However, behind the scenes a separate thread executes the Trio main loop.
-This thread runs in lock-step with the one that calls ``loop.run_forever()`` or ``loop.run_until_complete()`` and signals etc. get delegated, so there should be no concurrency issues.
+It runs in lock-step with the thread that calls ``loop.run_forever()`` or ``loop.run_until_complete(coro)``.
+Signals etc. get delegated.
+Thus, there should be no concurrency issues.

-However, you may still experience problems, particularly if your code (or a library you're calling) does not expect to suddenly run in a different thread.
+Caveat: you may still experience problems, particularly if your code (or a library you're calling) does not expect to suddenly run in a different thread.

+``loop.stop()`` tells the loop to suspend itself.
+You can restart it with another call to ``loop.run_forever()`` or ``loop.run_until_complete(coro)`` just as with a regular asyncio loop.

+This mode is called a "sync loop" or "synchronous loop" because it is started from a traditional synchronous Python context.

 Stopping
 --------